My Wednesday of Procigar 2016 was supposed to begin with a trip to General Cigar Dominicana.

 I was a bit taken back by how positive the message regarding the country potentially losing 20 percent of its tobacco harvest was delivered and a follow-up question didn’t seem to clear up the matter much better; although a few more follow-ups did.
 Climate change in the tobacco industry is real.
 Cuba, the Dominican Republic and Nicaragua all experience uniquely dry periods for this crop, fortunately for the latter two, it was not followed by tons of rain like in the former.

 Another moment of intrigue was when a question regarding production numbers compared to other countries was brought up.
-The numbers seem to be getting closer, although there’s a disagreement between the Dominicans and Nicaragua, since the Dominican Republic classifies handmade cigars differently than how Nicaragua classifies premium cigars.
+The numbers seem to be getting closer, although there’s a disagreement between the Dominicans and Nicaraguans, since the Dominican Republic classifies handmade cigars differently than how Nicaragua classifies premium cigars.
 The Dominicans claim that the estimated number of premium handmades from the Dominican is lower than the real number, while the Nicaraguans argue the opposite.
 Whatever the case, this debate is becoming a bit more contentious each year as the gap reduces.

 Next up, I ventured across the hall to watch a longest ash contest.